Braden T. Warwick, PhD

 Kingston, ON, CAN

-Braden Warwick is a postdoctoral fellow in the Department of Mechanical and Materials Engineering at Queen's University.
+Braden Warwick is a Postdoctoral Fellow in the Department of Mechanical and Materials Engineering at Queen's University.
 Braden received his B.A.Sc. in Engineering Physics from Queen's University in 2015.
-Upon completion of his undergraduate degree, Braden immediately began his M.A.Sc. under Dr. Chris Mechefske where he had been assigned to do research for a collaborative research project with Bombardier Aerospace.
+Upon completion of his undergraduate degree, Braden immediately began graduate studies under Dr. Chris Mechefske within the Department of Mechanical and Materials Engineering at Queen's University, where he was apart of a collaborative research project with Bombardier Aerospace.

-One year into his M.A.Sc., Braden was offered the opportunity to promote to a Ph.D. student prior to defending his master's thesis.
+One year into graduate studies., Braden was offered the opportunity to promote to a Ph.D. student prior to defending his master's thesis.
 Braden seized the opportunity, adding Dr. Il Yong Kim as a co-supervisor and expanding the research project to include topology optimization.
-Upon completion of his comprehensive exams in August 2017 was officially a Ph.D.
+Upon completion of his comprehensive exams in August 2017, Braden officially became a Ph.D.
 Candidate.
 In May 2019 Braden successfully defended his dissertation earning his Ph.D.

 Braden has been highly involved in both university administrative roles and teaching duties.
-Braden has been the lead Teaching Assistant for the graduate seminar series for two years of his graduate studies.
+Braden was the lead Teaching Assistant (TA) for the graduate seminar series for two years during his graduate studies.
 This role placed Braden in a leadership position amongst his peers, responsible for organizing and leading all graduate seminars during the academic year.
 Braden has been a TA for eight different courses during his graduate studies, being highly involved in course development in the process.
+In 2019, Braden was the recipient of the Dean's Teaching Assistant Award within the Faculty of Engineering and Applied Science at Queen's University, acknowledging his enthusiasm and aptitude for teaching.

-Additionally, Braden completed a Teaching Fellowship in the fall of 2018, where he was responsible for generating and presenting lecture and laboratory content, as well as preparing the midterms and final examination.
-The course evaluations provide evidence that Braden was able to out-perform the departmental mean in several key areas, whereby the department consistent mostly of tenured faculty.
+Additionally, Braden completed a Teaching Fellowship in the fall of 2018, where he was responsible for generating and presenting lecture and laboratory content, as well as preparing the midterms and the final examination.
+The student course evaluations provide evidence that Braden was able to out-perform the departmental mean in several key areas, whereby the department consistent mostly of tenured faculty members.
+Braden received similar praise as an Adjunct Professor at Queen's University during the Winter 2020 term.

-Despite being highly involved in both administrative and teaching roles at Queen's University, and completing an internship at Bombardier Aerospace during the summer of 2018, Braden has been able to generate a strong publication record during his graduate studies.
+Despite being highly involved in both administrative and teaching roles at Queen's University, and completing an internship at Bombardier Aerospace during the summer of 2018, Braden has been able to generate a strong publication record during his graduate studies and as a Postdoctoral Fellow.
 Since becoming a Ph.D.
-Candidate in August 2017, Braden has published two peer-reviewed conference proceedings at the ASME IDETC Mechanical Vibration & Noise conference.
-Braden has submitted four journal papers to highly reputable journals in his field of study.
-Braden is highly active in the community, being a member of the American Society of Mechanical Engineers (ASME) since 2017, and attending the Ontario Aerospace Council (OAC) student poster session in 2018 and 2019.
+Candidate in August 2017, Braden has published three peer-reviewed conference proceedings at the ASME IDETC Mechanical Vibration & Noise conference, and five journal papers as a first author in highly reputable journals in his field of study.
+Braden is highly active in the community, being a member of the American Society of Mechanical Engineers (ASME) since 2017, and attending the Ontario Aerospace Council (OAC) poster session in 2018 and 2019.

 Braden is passionate about developing new methodologies that can be easily implemented into industry to allow for rapid advancement in technology.
 Braden is a highly motivated individual, eager to learn and does not shy away from competition.
 Braden has demonstrated the ability to take on new roles and out-perform individuals with several years more experience.
 Braden is constantly developing new and innovative ideas for both research and course development in higher education.